bravissimolabs/eslint-config-bravissimo-react/README.md

 There are currently no differences to the [base Airbnb React rules](https://github.com/airbnb/javascript/tree/master/react).
 However, rather than taking a dependency on the [`eslint-config-airbnb`](https://www.npmjs.com/package/eslint-config-airbnb) package, the rules are replicated here.

-This is due to `eslint-config-airbnb` and `eslint-plugin-react` still having a peerDependency on ESlint v2 - once it gets updated to use v3, the cloned rules can be swapped out and the Airbnb package taken as a dependency.
+This is due to `eslint-config-airbnb` and `eslint-plugin-react` still having a peerDependency on ESLint v2 - once it gets updated to use v3, the cloned rules can be swapped out and the Airbnb package taken as a dependency.
 This is currently blocked by a couple of its own dependencies - see https://github.com/airbnb/javascript/issues/936#issuecomment-230108045.

 ## Installation